 Consider the following suggestions when developing your own communication campaign:

-Management Training Managers are an organization’s first line of defense for mitigating the effects of opioids in the workplace.
+Managers are an organization’s first line of defense for mitigating the effects of opioids in the workplace.
 These are the individuals who help train, evaluate and manage employees, which allows them to view the opioid impact on a personal level.
 Since managers interact individually with employees on a regular basis, they can more easily spot patterns and identify an employee who may be exhibiting signs of substance abuse.
 Training managers to recognize these signs is extremely important for getting ahead of opioid addiction in your workplace.

-Other Considerations A survey conducted by the National Business Group on Health found the following five initiatives to be the most common among employers across the country:
+A survey conducted by the National Business Group on Health found the following five initiatives to be the most common among employers across the country:

 By understanding the scope of the epidemic, acknowledging the risks your workforce faces and re-evaluating internal policies, your organization can more effectively manage employees struggling with opioid addiction.
 Speak with your LMC Account Executive if you have any questions about where to begin on your journey to a safe and productive work environment.
 Together we can help improve the health of your business, your employees and your bottom line.